vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 S. N., 16.

-About this quotation also it has to be pointed out that as the former is not found in the recension of Kșemarāja so the latter is not traceable in that of Utpala Vaişnava.
+About this quotation also it has to be pointed out that as the former is not found in the recension of Kșemarāja so the latter is not traceable in that of Utpala Vaiṣnava.
 We, however, follow Ksemarāja because he is supported by Maheśvarānanda who quotes this verse, as found in Kșema rāja's recension, in his commentary on the very first verse of his own Mahārtha Manjari.

 The Spanda Karikā is simply an amplification of the fundamental principles of S'aivaism, as aphoristically given in the S'iva Sūtras.
 It was also called Spanda Sūtra.
 Kșemarāja in one of his introductory verses to the Spanda Nirnaya refers to it as such